richmahn/en_tn/jon/front/intro.md

 #### Who wrote the Book of Jonah? ####

 The author of the Book of Jonah is unknown.
 The prophet Jonah lived in the northern kingdom of Israel.
-He prophecied sometime between 800-750 B.C., during the reign of King Jeroboam II.
+He prophesied sometime between 800-750 B.C. during the reign of King Jeroboam II.

 ## Part 2: Important Religious and Cultural Concepts ##